mxstn/mxstn.github.io/_pages/about.md

 - as a mountain enthusiast, I like to be outside with friends, mostly [mountaineering, climbing and ski-touring](https://mxstn.github.io/mountains),

-- finally, as a research engineer, I am interested in developments in machine learning.
+- finally, as a research engineer, I am interested in python, statistics and developments in machine learning.

 My current homebase is Innsbruck, Tyrol.